FRCPC or CCFP-EM?

 These are great questions.
 Unfortunately, as with many important decisions, you’ll probably get as many answers to them as people you ask.
-Everyone in the Canadian EM world seems to have an opinion on this topic and today I am going to share mine.
+Everyone in the Canadian EM world seems to have an opinion on this topic, and today I am going to share mine.
 “Why would you want to get into this potentially thorny topic?” you may ask?

 Why are there two EM designations in Canada?

-Almost 20 years ago two groups perceived the importance of emergency medicine (EM) and saw the need for advanced EM training.
+Almost 20 years ago [now >40 years ago], two groups perceived the importance of emergency medicine (EM) and saw the need for advanced EM training.
 The Royal College of Physicians and Surgeons viewed emergency medicine as a new specialty with a distinct body of expertise, while the College of Family Physicians viewed it as a critical aspect of primary care.
 As a result of disparate philosophies and divergent political agendas, 2 distinctly different training programs for EM arose and flourished in Canada.

-What’s the difference?
+What’s the Difference?